3.17.1. Rules for drawing fences

 Fences around electric power structures (substations, distribution localities), utility buildings (boilers, heating localities) and gas facilities on the territories of courtyards:

-Fences around items within courtyards, including sports fields, playgrounds, and dumpsters:
+Fences around items within courtyards, including sports fields, playgrounds, dog parks, and dumpsters:

 Internal perimeters of fences when there is more than once fence perimeter and no buildings, roads, or other map items stand between them